New York Central and Hudson River Railroad No. 999: World's fair and later service

 After the 1893 Chicago World's Fair, the engine continued to pull the Empire State Express between Buffalo and Syracuse until 1899.
 When the engine was sent to other parts of the railroad system, it was found to be hard to handle when pulling more than five cars, as it slipped.
 It was rebuilt with the same 70 inch drivers as the other engines of the class.
-In the 1920s, it was given a new boiler and tender, operating local and branch line trains until 1924, when it was restored for exhibition at the Baltimore and Ohio Railroad's "Fair of the Iron Horse" the following year.
+In the 1920s, it was given a new boiler and tender, operating local and branch line trains until 1924, when it was put on a scrap line, having long lost its original number.
+A higher-up in the company was notified of the situation, and 999 was restored for exhibition at the Baltimore and Ohio Railroad's "Fair of the Iron Horse" the following year.